gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 since they use a two-stage pipeline.

 What is so smart about this architecture is that the author managed to design a network such that it can reason globally about the image when making predictions.
-More concretely, the model's feature map is so powerful such that it can do both regression and classification at the same time.
-Regression being the task of predicting bounding box coordinates and classification being the task of predicting class.
+The model's feature map is so powerful such that it can do both **regression (locate)** and **classification (classify)** at the same time.
+Regression being the task of predicting/localizing bounding box coordinates and classification being the task of predicting the class of the object in the bounding box.
-Although in the first version of YOLO, the model is treated as regression globally, but in later versions of YOLO, the model is revised such that the loss function is a combination of regression and classification.
+In the first version of YOLO, the model is treated as a regression problem, simply because the loss function is mean squared error, but in later versions of YOLO, the model is revised such that the loss function is a combination of regression and classification.

 Before we dive into more details, we define the model architecture first.

 ## Model Architecture

-The model architecture from the YOLOv1 paper is presented below.
+The model architecture from the YOLOv1 paper is presented below in {numref}`yolov1-model`.

 ```{figure} https://storage.googleapis.com/reighns/images/yolov1_model.png
 ---